 The question facing employers today is not whether they need to improve retention rates, but how to improve these rates on a long-term basis.
 Several studies have found a direct link between enhanced employee engagement and improved retention rates.
 This makes sense - the more engaged the employee is with the company, the less likely they are to seek job opportunities outside of the company.

 In an effort to boost engagement, companies all too often invest in a one-time engagement strategy, such as a company retreat or team building exercises.
 While these tactics do offer some benefits, these strategies alone will never be enough to reap the reward of improved retention.
 Rather than one-time strategies, your company needs to invest in a culture of engagement.
-This can lead to sustainable engagement that really drives long-term results.
+This can lead to sustainable employee engagement that really drives long-term results.

-The key to sustainable engagement
+The key to sustainable employee engagement

 According to a recent Gallup poll, two-thirds of the employees surveyed stated that they did not receive any recognition for their work over the last seven days.
 Is it just coincidence that just over two-thirds of the workforce also claim to feel disengaged in the workplace?
 Not likely.

-The truth is that it's impossible to build a culture of sustainable engagement if you are not in constant engagement with your staff.
+The truth is that it's impossible to build a culture of sustainable employee engagement if you are not in constant engagement with your staff.
 Employee recognition and employee feedback offer a fun, effective, and non-threatening way to boost engagement while improving employee morale, job satisfaction, productivity and retention at the same time.

 Why real-time recognition and feedback is a must